Ford EcoBoost engine: 3.5 L (D35; second generation)

-The cam drive system changed from a single primary chain to a stronger two primary chain system with separate chains driving each cylinder bank.
-In addition to dual primary chains, the side plates on the chains were also thickened.
-The cam chain drive sprocket on the crankshaft is a double gear arrangement to drive the two primary chains.
+The cam drive system was changed from a single primary chain to a stronger two primary chain system, with separate chains driving each cylinder bank.
+In addition to the dual primary chains, the side plates on the chains were also thickened.
+The cam chain drive sprocket on the crankshaft is now a double gear arrangement to drive the two primary chains.
 These two changes were done to improve the harmonics, and are also stronger to help minimize the chain stretch that can occur over time on the 1st generation 3.5L EcoBoost.

 The camshafts were made hollow for weight savings, along with the addition of a roller-finger follower valvetrain.
-The compression ratio was increased from 10.0:1 to 10.5:1 (except on the 3.5L EcoBoost HO for the Raptor, which remains at 10.0:1).
+The compression ratio was increased from 10.0:1 to 10.5:1 on lower output versions; higher output versions such as the 3.5L EcoBoost HO in the F-150 Raptor, have lower compression ratios like 10.0:1 and as low as 9.0:1 in the Ford GT.

-The camshaft VCT (phaser) design was also changed to improve reliability and reduce the development of an engine start-up tapping/rattling noise over time.
-However, the VCT units are found to be failing around 40-80k miles, requiring a replacement to resolve.
+The camshaft VCT (phaser) design was changed to improve reliability and reduce the development of an engine start-up tapping/rattling noise over time.

-Ford has issued multiple service bulletins, with the most recent being Customer Satisfaction Program 21N03 – Supplement #4.
-This program extended warranty coverage under certain conditions for a VCT replacement due to tapping phasers.

-The latest VCT part number (ML3Z prefix) is a significant redesign and so far has been durable and not shown the rattling/tapping issue develop.

 Ford uses a single piston cooling jet per cylinder, but the oil volume was increased.
 The underside of the pistons were also redesigned to better transfer heat into the oil.

-The engine also features auto start/stop, which decreases emissions during city driving by shutting the engine off in extended idling periods.
+The engine features auto start/stop, which decreases emissions during city driving by shutting the engine off in extended idling periods.